KenKundert/quantiphy_eval/README.rst

 saved values. *quantity* takes a *quantiphy* *Quantity* class.
 The return value of *evaluate* will be an object of this class.

-*rm_commas* function for removing commas from an expression.
+*rm_commas* is a function for removing commas from an expression.
 This is used if your number contain commas.
-Simply stripping the commas it would prevent you from using multi-argument functions, however after removing the commas *rm_commas* also converts semicolons to commas.
+Simply stripping the commas it would prevent you from using multi-argument functions.
+However after removing the commas *rm_commas* also converts semicolons to commas.
 So the previous example could be rewritten as::